IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-editing.md

 > Setting primary key is mandatory for row editing operations.

 > [!NOTE]
 > It's not needed to enable editing for individual columns.
-Using the `RowEditable` property in the `{ComponentTitle}`, will mean that all rows, with defined `Field` property, excluding primary one, will be editable.
+Using the `RowEditable` property in the `{ComponentName}`, will mean that all rows, with defined `Field` property, excluding primary one, will be editable.
 If you want to disable editing for specific column, then you set the `Editable` column's input to `false`.

 ```typescript
 import { Component, ViewChild } from '@{Platform}/core';